MicrosoftDocs/customer-insights/ci-docs/engagement-insights/funnels-public-preview.md

 ## Edit a funnel report

-From the funnels resource list, you can view, edit and load previously created funnel reports. <Kate, what are some of the reasons to update a report?>
+From the funnels resource list, you can view, edit and load previously created funnel reports.
+You can edit to see how your funnels change over time, and also compare previous funnel reports to future ones. <Kate, what are some of the reasons to update a report?>

 1. Go to **Funnels** to see the list of existing funnel reports in the **Funnels library**.
 1. Select a name to open a report.